mdhiggins/PlexAutoSkip/README.md

 ==============
  **Automatically skip tagged content in Plex**

-A background python script that monitors local playback on your server (LAN only) and will automatically 'press' the Skip Intro button or skip other similarly tagged content automatically
+A background python script that monitors local playback on your server and will automatically 'press' the Skip Intro button or skip other similarly tagged content automatically

 Only works on LAN sessions (not remote) as Plex does not allow seeking adjustments via the API for remote sessions